Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

     Detailed logs are saved in D:/occt/results_2012-06-04T0919
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The tests are considered as non-regressive if only OK, BAD (i.e. known problem), and SKIPPED (i.e. not executed, typically because of lack of a data file) statuses are reported.
-See <a href="#testmanual_3_5">Interpretation of test results</a> for details.
+See @ref testmanual_3_5 "Interpretation of test results" for details.

 The results and detailed logs of the tests are saved by default to a new subdirectory of the subdirectory *results* in the current folder, whose name is generated automatically using the current date and time, prefixed by Git branch name (if Git is available and current sources are managed by Git).
 If necessary, a non-default output directory can be specified using option <i> –outdir</i> followed by a path to the directory.
 This directory should be new or empty; use option <i>–overwrite</i> to allow writing results in the existing non-empty directory.